blaynem/rumble-raffle-DAO/README.md

     - Only x NFT holder
     - Only with x amount of coin
     - Etc
-  - ~~Only admins should be able to create a room.~~
 - Rooms:
-  - Trickle out the activity log.
   - "Clear Game" should remove all the players from the payouts / set the room `game_started` back to false
     - Only allow game owner to do this
 - Users:
   - Allow users to alter their names.
-- Players (users who have joined agame):
-  - Listen for address activity and only convert a `user` -> `player` when a payment tx goes through
 - Sockets:
   - We need more security when passing them back and forth.
   - Sockets data needs to be encoded from server side somehow